infinum/design-handbook/Design process/Definition/Motion design.md

 The community is continuously growing – check out more [great examples already created by the Lottie community](https://lottiefiles.com/account/dashboard).

-Check the list of [supported features](https://github.com/airbnb/lottie/blob/master/supported-features.md)
+Check the list of [supported features](https://github.com/airbnb/lottie/blob/master/supported-features.md).

-## Motion libraries for Web projects
+## Motion libraries for web projects

 Here are a couple of libraries that can come in handy when creating landing pages with Wordpress: